 Module 3.
-Reproductive Morphologic characters (8 hrs)
+Reproductive Morphologic characters: 8 hrs

 - a.
-Flower the sex organ and general features nonessential and essential whorls.
+Flower the sex organ and general features non essential and essential whoerls.
 Adhesion and cohesion.
 Aestivation.
 Placentation

 - b.
 Inflorescence- types

 - c.
 Fruits types

 - d.
-Seeds and germination-types
+Seeds and germination- types

 Module 4.
-Diversity of Polypetalae (12 hrs)
+Diversity of Polypetalae: 12 hrs

 4.1.
-Study of the distribution, habit, major vegetative and reproductive features Annonaceae, Nymphaeaceae, Malvaceae, Rutaceae, Anacardiaceae, Fabaceae with sub families.
+Study of the distribution, habit, major vegetative and reproductive features Annonaceae, Nympheaceae, Malvaceae, Rutaceae, Anacardiaceae, Fabaceae with sub families.

 Module 5.
-Teach Space (15 hrs)
+TEACH Space 15 hrs

-This module is a list of suggested activities that help to achieve the aim, objectives and outcome of the course; which will be determined by the concerned teacher.
+This module is a list of suggested activities that helps to achieve the aim, objectives and outcome of the course; which will be determined by the concerned teacher.
 Assessment for this module is strictly internal.

 - 1. Survey and documentation of vegetative modifications in angiosperms. - 2.
 Survey and documentation of reproductive morphology of angiosperms - 3.
 Study of Adhesion, Cohesion, Aestivation and Placentation in common plants. - 4.
 Germination experiments. - 5.
-Major vegetative and reproductive features Annonaceae, Nymphaeaceae, Malvaceae, Rutaceae, Anacardiaceae, Fabaceae with sub families. - 6.
+Major vegetative and reproductive features Annonaceae, Nympheaceae, Malvaceae, Rutaceae, Anacardiaceae, Fabaceae with sub families. - 6.
 Documentation of the practical works videos, microscopic photographs and other drawings by the student for evaluation as soft copy and/or hard copy.